Respawnsive/dotnet-maui-workshop-clean/Part 3 - Navigation/README.md

     - This code checks to see if the selected item is non-null and then uses the built in Shell `Navigation` API to push a new page with the monkey as a parameter and then deselects the item.

-1. In `MainPage.xaml` we can add an `TapGestureRecognizer` event to the `Frame` of our monkey inside of the `CollectionView.ItemTemplate`:
+1. In `MonkeysPage.xaml` we can add an `TapGestureRecognizer` event to the `Frame` of our monkey inside of the `CollectionView.ItemTemplate`:

     Before: